efueger/odin-recipes/README.md

 # odin-recipes

-This is a demo project showcasing HTML skills and tricks learned during the Foundation course Recipe Project of <a href src="https://www.theodinproject.com/lessons/foundations-recipes">The Odin Project</a>.
+This is a demo project showcasing HTML skills and tricks learned during the Foundation course Recipe Project of <a href="https://www.theodinproject.com/lessons/foundations-recipes">The Odin Project</a>.